Morn98/YouTube-2-AppleMusic/README.md

 - Make sure you're on a YouTube page
 - Check that the page has finished loading
 - Look for errors in the popup DevTools console

-## Future Enhancements

-Possible improvements:
-- Add keyboard shortcut
-- Support for YouTube playlists
-- Option to open in Spotify or other music services
-- Better title parsing for artist/song separation
-- Settings page for customization

 ## License